 Things to Do:

-• Make your way to the famous Baageshwari Devi Durga Puja Samiti at Jaitpura that comes up with a surprise theme every year.
+• Make your way to the famous Baageshwari Devi Durga Puja Samiti at Jaitpura which comes up with a surprise theme every year.

 • Attend a couple of drama sessions enacting episodes from the Ramayana.